Food Delivery Apps Development for Canada

 Restaurant groups launching their own branded ordering app to escape 25–30% commissions from Skip the Dishes and Uber Eats.
 Community entrepreneurs building niche delivery marketplaces (halal-only, South Asian, vegetarian, late-night).
 Cloud kitchens and ghost-brand operators needing customer + driver + admin apps wired to Stripe and a POS like Square or Toast.

 Canada’s food delivery market is dominated by Skip the Dishes (a Just Eat Takeaway company headquartered in Winnipeg), Uber Eats, and DoorDash, with combined revenue north of CAD 4 billion in 2024.
 Restaurant commissions of 25–30% have pushed thousands of independents to build their own branded apps — especially Indo-Canadian and ethnic restaurants in Brampton, Surrey, Mississauga, and Scarborough that already have loyal community customer bases and would rather pay a flat monthly fee than hand 30% to a US-headquartered aggregator.
-Apple App Store and Google Play both require a registered Canadian developer account (CAD 99/year for Apple, CAD 25 one-time for Google), a published privacy policy compliant with PIPEDA, and clear data-handling disclosures on the App Privacy nutrition label.
+Apple App Store and Google Play both require a registered developer account (USD 99/year for Apple, USD 25 one-time for Google), a published privacy policy compliant with PIPEDA, and clear data-handling disclosures on the App Privacy nutrition label.
 Apple takes 15% of in-app digital purchases under USD 1M annual revenue, but physical food delivery is exempt — you bill customers directly via Stripe Connect, which means full 100% of payment processing economics stay on platform.
 Push notifications via FCM (Android) and APNs (iOS) are mandatory for order status, and Canadian consumers expect English-French language toggle if you operate in Quebec.
 Background location for drivers requires explicit App Store justification and a clear in-app permission screen.
 Bilingual menus, halal/kosher/vegetarian filters, and ethnic cuisine categorization are increasingly expected.
 Most independent delivery apps targeting one city launch in 8–12 weeks; multi-city marketplaces with sophisticated driver routing take 14–18.

 Menu browsing with photos, modifiers, allergy notes, schedule-ahead ordering, address autocomplete via Google Places, real-time driver tracking on Mapbox or Google Maps, and push notifications via FCM and APNs for order accepted, picked up, and arriving.
 Tip prompts, contactless drop-off, and Apple Pay / Google Pay built in for one-tap reorders.